Portfolio Management

 36 / 42

-36) Which of the following is NOT a money market instrument?
+36) Which of the following is a short-term debt instrument issued by corporations?

 37 / 42